Free Shipping On Retail Orders $25+

 Posted by on

-Peppermint is a cross between spearmint and watermint and is native to Europe.
-Historically, the herb is well-known for its medicinal uses and has an impressively long history that gives it the prestigious title as the world’s oldest medicine.
+Peppermint, native to Europe, is a cross between spearmint and watermint.
+Historically, the herb is well-known for its medicinal uses and has an impressively long history that gives it the prestigious title of the world’s oldest medicine.

-Unlike several other herbs and essential oils, the numerous health benefits of peppermint and peppermint oil has a wealth of study and scientific proof behind it.
-As a result, peppermint oil is sold in several different forms including capsules and tablets, and is even prescribed by a few doctors.
+Unlike several other herbs and essential oils, the numerous health benefits of peppermint and peppermint oil have a wealth of study and scientific proof behind it.
+As a result, peppermint oil is sold in several different forms, including capsules and tablets, and is even prescribed by a few doctors.

-Peppermint oil has several health benefits including treating with indigestion, respiratory problems, nausea, headache, fever, stomach and bowel spasms as well as for pain relief.
-Not to mention that peppermint oil makes for a wonderful flavoring agent that contains numerous minerals and nutrients.
-Here are just a few of the benefits that you should know about.
+Aside from its many health benefits, peppermint oil makes for a wonderful flavoring agent that contains numerous minerals and nutrients.
+Here are just a few of its benefits that you should know about.

 Indigestion